 How will students return books rented from the Bookstore? plus or minus

 Students who rented textbooks from The University of Scranton’s Bookstore received information via email outlining the process for returning textbooks at the conclusion of the semester.
-Note that the rental due date is May 22, 2020 though the bookstore has extended the non-return charge window by 15 days.
-There will be no charges to students’ collateral credit cards for non-returns or late returns until 15 days after the due date above.
-The email included options to return books to the bookstore if they are open nearer to the rental due date as well as options to ship rentals by mail with a free FedEx shipping label in the event stores are closed.
+Note that the rental due date has been extended to June 30, 2020.
+Students are encouraged to return books via mail as the Bookstore is not open for walk-in returns at this time.
 Learn more here.
 Students who have questions may contact the Bookstore Manager, Don Drasba

 Is the Bookstore offering any additional resources to support remote education? plus or minus

 Has the grading policy been revised for undergraduate and graduate courses? plus or minus